During the 3 years each student must acquire 180 credits (60 per year). These credits are of two types:

 - a) credits for research activity (between 150 and 160)

 - b) credits for courses/seminars (between 20 and 30)

-The research activity must be carried out in the research structures of Genova university or of the other organizations participating to the doctorate (IIT, CNR).
+The research activity must be carried out in the research structures of Genova university or of the other organizations participating in the doctorate (IIT, CNR).
 It can be also carried out in a private company, in another research organization, or in another university, especially when they finance the grant.
 The tutor(s) will follow closely the research work and check the actual full-time frequency of the student to the laboratories.
-Apart from reasonable exception, every student must acquire at least 20 credit through research periods abroad, while stages in private italian or foreign companies is strongly encouraged.
+Apart from reasonable exceptions, every student must acquire at least 20 credits through research periods abroad, while stages in private Italian or foreign companies are strongly encouraged.

 The credits relative to courses and seminars are divided into these types:

 - A) Attendance to short courses (4-6 h) given by Italian of foreign outstanding experts.
 These short courses are scheduled on an annual basis by the Doctoral Board.
 Every course of this kind is worth 1 credit.
 You may find here specific informations.